peerkar/liferay-gsearch/README.md

 # FAQ

-## This Portlet Doesn't Returns the Same Results as the Standard Liferay Search Portlet?!
+## This Portlet Doesn't Return the Same Results as the Standard Liferay Search Portlet?!

 That's right.
 By default this portlet targets the search only to title, description and content fields (with localization support) and not for example username, tags, categories etc. which I thought, are generally better suitable for secondary facet filtering.
 For example, if I want to find documents where my name is mentioned in the content, I don't want to get all the documents where I'm a document author (username field).
 In the portlet configuration however, you can configure the target fields and their boost factors without any restrictions to your likings.